11e régiment parachutiste de choc: History

 On 1 October 1955, a 12^{e} bataillon parachutiste de choc was created.
 It was stationed in Calvi and Corte, in Corsica.
 Together, the 11th and 12th Battalions were the 11^{e} demi-brigade parachutiste de choc (11^{e} DBPC), also formed on 1 October.
 The insignia of the 12^{e} BPC featured an eagle and a star on a parachute background.

 In late October 1956, elements of both battalions took part in the Suez Crisis.

 The 12^{e} BPC was disbanded on 30 April 1957 and immediately re-created as the 1^{er} bataillon parachutiste de choc.
-Its insignia featured a dagger with a map of France as background, and its motto was En pointe toujours ("at the tip, always").
-From 1 May 1957, the 11^{e} DBPC was thus constituted of the 11th BPC, the 1st BPC and the bataillon d'instruction spécialisé (BIS, "training special battalion"), based in Calvi, Corté, Collioure, and Mont-Louis.
+Its insignia featured a dagger with a map of France as background, and its motto was En pointe toujours ('at the tip, always').
+From 1 May 1957, the 11^{e} DBPC was thus constituted of the 11th BPC, the 1st BPC and the bataillon d'instruction spécialisé (BIS, 'specialist training battalion'), based in Calvi, Corté, Collioure, and Mont-Louis.

-During the Algerian War, the 11^{e} Choc at first deployed a groupement léger d'intervention (GLI, "light intervention group"), and later a groupement de marche (GM 11.DBPC), as well as local antennas of the "action service", and a specialised detachment called DS 111.
+During the Algerian War, the 11^{e} Choc at first deployed a groupement léger d'intervention (GLI, 'light intervention group'), and later a groupement de marche (GM 11.DBPC), as well as local antennas of the "action service", and a specialised detachment called DS 111.

 The 11^{e} Choc did not take part in the Algiers putsch of 1961, but some officers did sympathise towards the putschists.
 The unit was disbanded on 31 December 1963 and its standard handed over to the National Commando Training Center at Mont-Louis.

-In 1985, general René Imbot, director of the DGSE, re-created the 11^{e} Choc as the 11^{e} régiment parachutiste de choc (11^{e} RPC).
+In 1985, general René Imbot, director of the DGSE, re-created the 11^{e} choc as the 11^{e} régiment parachutiste de choc (11^{e} RPC).
 In 1988, elements took part in the Ouvéa cave assault.

 The restructuring of the French Intelligence and Special Operations organs following the Gulf War entailed the disbanding of the 11^{e} RPC on 31 December 1993.